nusanam/ezra-todo-app/README.md

 ### Scaling to 10K+ Todos

-- Utilize server-side pagination using different strategies possibly
+- Utilize server-side pagination using different strategies
 - Add server-side search endpoint to filter _all_ todos and not just those on the current page
 - Add database indexes on `CreatedAt`, `IsCompleted`, `IsArchived`